 Emigration began in 1868 with a group of 153 farmers who left for Hawaii to work on sugar mills and plantations (Idei 1930; Ishikawa Tomonori 1997; Ogishima 1939; Tigner 1981).
-Following this, over 1 million people left the country altogether, mostly for the Americas, although during the immediate pre-WWII period (1932-1945), some 220,000 people also headed to Manchuria through Japan’s national migration-colonization policy (JICA 1994; See Figure 1).
+Following this, over one million people left the country altogether, mostly for the Americas, although during the immediate pre-WWII period (1932-1945), some 220,000 people also headed to Manchuria through Japan’s national migration-colonization policy (JICA 1994; See Figure 1).
 Many of these emigrants were sent by the state, either directly or indirectly, or through private emigration companies that worked in close cooperation with the government.

 Overall, the patterns of, and state motives for, emigration reflected Japan’s ambivalent position in the geopolitical order, caught between “the West” and “Asia,” as so perceived by the Japanese elites at that time (Oguma 1998).
 Since opening its ports in 1854 to Western powers, Japan was subjected to various unequal treaties, which granted extra-territorial rights to Westerners stationed in Japan beyond the Japanese legal framework (Moriyama 1984).
 Fearful of these encroaching powers, the Meiji leaders made a conscious decision to “enrich and empower the country.”
-The utmost importance for the leaders was to catch up with the technologically and militarily more advanced “West,” and enhance their country’s international status in the midst of swift modernization and political transformation in the Meiji era.
+The utmost importance for the leaders was to catch up with the technologically and militarily more advanced “West,” and enhance their country’s international status in the midst of swift modernization and political transformation.
 Central to this project was emigration.

-Emigration was viewed as important for national development in four ways: (1) relief of population pressure; (2) economic growth; (3) food and resource security; and (4) colonialism and geo-political expansion (Tigner 1981).
+Emigration was viewed as important for national development in four ways: (1) relief of population pressure; (2) economic growth; (3) food and resource security; and (4) colonialism and geopolitical expansion (Tigner 1981).
 An underlying concern for the state was how to manage and utilize its population.
 Although people were a critical resource for the nascent Meiji government, too many of them posed a burden, especially when rapid population growth coincided with increased demands on the state (Fitzgerald 2009).
-At the same time, the government hoped to draw resources by sending people abroad.
+At the same time, the government hoped to draw in resources by sending people abroad.
 Consequently, while emigrants were pushed out of Japan to release population pressure, they were simultaneously incorporated as part of the greater Japanese nation to gain political and economic leverage abroad.
 At least this is how Japanese emigration began.

 (1) Emigration as a Demographic Solution

 Throughout the history of Japanese emigration, the dominant official rationale for emigration was overpopulation.
 The Meiji era saw rapid population growth, accompanied by rapid industrialization, and the government viewed it with alarm as a hindrance to development.
 During much of the Tokugawa period (1600-1867), the population remained stable at about 30 million, but it grew to 38 million in 1888 and to 51 million in 1910 (Ministry of Foreign Affairs 1949, 1958, 1971; Idei 1930; Yoshida 1909).
 This quickly became “a problem” in a country of limited arable land and resources, which already had a high population density (Ministry of Foreign Affairs 1958; Idei 1930; Crocker 1931).
-The problem was considered particularly acute in rural areas that were rife with poverty, and was further aggravated after WWII when 6 million soldiers were repatriated from various parts of the dissolved Japanese empire (Wakatsuki and Suzuki 1975).
+The problem was considered particularly acute in rural areas that were rife with poverty, and was further aggravated after World Wwar II when six million soldiers were repatriated from various parts of the dissolved Japanese empire (Wakatsuki and Suzuki 1975).

 Following the end of the war, Japan had to deal with food shortages and massive unemployment, and emigration was used as an escape valve to relieve population pressure.
-Similar to the Netherlands which exported unemployment to Germany in the early 20th century (Van Eijl and Lucassen 2007) and Britain that “shoveled out paupers” to the US and Australia during the 19th century (Green and Weil 2007), emigration served as a means of alleviating poverty and demographic chaos (Endoh 2009).
+Similar to the Netherlands, which exported unemployment to Germany in the early twentieth century (Van Eijl and Lucassen 2007) and Britain that “shoveled out paupers” to the US and Australia during the nineteenth century (Green and Weil 2007), emigration served as a means of alleviating poverty and demographic chaos (Endoh 2009).